Roasted Butternut Squash Soup – a sweet and creamy winter soup that is dairy-free friendly and Paleo-friendly!

 - 3 tablespoons butter or ghee, divided (vegan butter to make dairy-free)

 - pinch of salt

-- Lay butternut squash and acorn squash meat-side up on baking sheet.
+- Lay butternut squash and acorn squash cut-sides up on parchment-lined baking sheet.

-- Rub avocado oil all over the meat of the squash.
+- Rub olive or avocado oil all over the cut-sides of the squash.

 - Place in oven and let cook for 50-60 minutes (or until fork tender).

 - Take dutch oven (or other large saucepan), add 1 Tablespoon of ghee, and allow to melt on medium heat.

 - Add shallots and allow to cook 1-2 minutes.

 - Scoop out the flesh of the squash and add the dutch oven along with coconut milk.